Delicious quinoa turkey cabbage rolls are filling, light, and healthy with 18 grams of protein in each 214 calorie sauce covered roll.

 Taste was phenomenal, however the cabbage was dry and tough..
 When I reheated for leftovers I steamed them... that fixed them.
 When I make this again I will instead of putting these in the oven I will just steam them and once steamed I will put the sauce over them...
 If your cabbage is not fully cooked it will be tough and rubbery.... that was not enjoyable.
 YOUR FILLING though.....IS TOP #1...

-Hmm, mine weren't rubbery at all!
+Hmm, mine weren’t rubbery at all!
 Sorry to hear it turned out that way for you.
-The hot water rinse was an attempt to make the recipe faster to make but steaming is definitely the traditional and best way to go.
+The hot water rinse was an attempt to make the recipe faster to make but steaming or boiling is definitely the traditional and best way to go.
 Happy to hear you liked the filling!

 Wow, you've nearly read my mind!!!!
 I finally had my first cabbage roll (at age 41, with Polish influences all around me!) and probably would never have tried them... but was invited to a dinner party where they were served, and was raised to ALWAYS eat your full served portion, thank the chef profusely and ask for the recipe.